Charles Whitworth, 1st Earl Whitworth: Interlude in Denmark

 In July 1800 the seizure by HMS Nemesis and a British squadron of the Danish frigate Freya and her convoy for opposing the British right of search led to strained relations with Denmark.
-In order to anticipate any hostile move from Danes, the British government despatched Whitworth in August on a special mission to Copenhagen.
-To give greater weight to his representations, a squadron of nine sail of the line, with five frigates and four bomb vessels, was ordered to the Sound under Admiral Archibald Dickson.
+In order to anticipate any hostile move from Danes, the British government dispatched Whitworth in August on a special mission to Copenhagen.
+To give greater weight to his representations, a squadron of nine ships of the line, with five frigates and four bomb vessels, was ordered to the Sound under Admiral Archibald Dickson.
 The Danish shore batteries were as yet very incomplete, and Whitworth's arguments for the time being proved effectual.
-He returned to England on 27 September, and on 5 November was made a Privy Councillor.
+He returned to England on 27 September, and on 5 November was made a privy councillor.

 Marriage

-His former friend, John Sackville, 3rd Duke of Dorset, had died in July 1799, and on 7 April 1801 he married the widow Duchess Arabella Diana (daughter of Sir Charles Cope, Bt., by Catharine, fifth daughter of Cecil Bisshop, bart., of Parham, who afterwards married Lord Liverpool).
+His former friend, John Sackville, 3rd Duke of Dorset, had died in July 1799, and on 7 April 1801 he married the widow Duchess Arabella Diana Cope (daughter of Sir Charles Cope, Bt., by Catharine, fifth daughter of Cecil Bisshop, bart., of Parham, who afterwards married Charles Jenkinson, 1st Earl of Liverpool).
 She was a capable woman of thirty-two, with a taste for power and pleasure, says Wraxall, kept "always subordinate to her economy".
 By the death of the Duke she came into possession of £13,000 a year, besides the borough of East Grinstead, while Dorset House and Knole Park subsequently passed into her hands.